 D - Marginal.
 This grade is used to recognize that a student’s performance was marginal but clearly better than that of students who receive an F.

 F - Failing.
 This grade is used to indicate that the student has failed the course and will not receive any credit for the course.

 S - Satisfactory.
 This grade is used as a passing grade to be awarded only when the quality of the student’s work is judged to be C- or higher level.
 It is used as the passing grade for students who are taking free elective courses under the credit-only option, and for courses designated as pass/fail courses for grading purposes.
 It may also be used for certain courses such as orientation courses, seminars, and research problems, in which regular grades are not appropriate.
-Students should check with their adviser before changing a course to S/U status as it may affect graduation requirements.
+Unless otherwise specified, a grade of “S” will not satisfy requirements for courses in a major, minor, certificate, or GER requirements.